 A luxury eco-estancia in a spectacular nature reserve covering the vast unspoilt wetlands of northeast Argentina”

-Rincón del Socorro is the ideal base for all this because it’s not just an exclusive retreat, it's also the chance to participate in Douglas Tompkins’ ambitious conservation project (co-founder of the North Face outdoor company).
+Rincón del Socorro is the ideal base for all this because it’s not just an exclusive retreat, it's also the chance to participate in the late, great Douglas Tompkins’ ambitious conservation project (co-founder of the North Face outdoor company).
 There have been impressive rewilding efforts, introducing species back to the area where they had once disappeared.
-Immaculate and strikingly stylish, the 9 rooms in sepia tones preserve the original feel of the 1896 estancia, and give guests an intense contact with nature.
+Immaculate and strikingly stylish, the sepia-tone rooms preserve the original feel of the 19th-century estancia, and give guests an intense contact with nature.
 Add organic food and great hospitality into the mix and this is one of the most relaxing and interesting spots in Argentina.

-- Stylish accommodation: the most luxurious way to see the Esteros del Iberá, but with a relaxed atmosphere
+- The most luxurious way to see the Esteros del Iberá, but with a relaxed atmosphere and welcoming hosts

 - Nature begins outside your door: ñandues (rhea birds) and capybaras roam freely, and astonishing birdlife flies past as you swim in the pool

-- It’s a long way from civilization (no air-con or TVs and limited WiFi), but you’re unlikely to miss it thanks to great hospitality, phones, and communal TV for those who need their fix
+- It’s a long way from civilization (no air-con or TVs and limited WiFi), but you’re unlikely to miss it

 - It’s not the cheapest place to stay or reach, but it's luxurious and good value when you consider what’s included